 xi) Identification of the range of alternative successful business arrangements that have been used to meet growing demand and other changes in the market.

-xii) Identification of the best practices and policies that create incentives for investment in IP-based services and applications.
+xii) Study on success stories in the establishment of Internet traffic exchange points at national, regional and international level.

 xiii) Evaluation of challenges and an overview of best practices and guidelines regarding legal frameworks and cooperation mechanisms among appropriate government entities seeking to facilitate, and avoid barriers to, the development and deployment of new services and applications, such as mobile money transfer, m-banking, m-commerce and e-commerce.